browserengineering/book/book/graphics.md

 ```

 If you try this out, you'll find that scrolling draws all the text a
 second time.
-That's because we didn't erase the old text when we
+That's because we didn't erase the old text before
-started drawing the new text.
-We need to call `canvas.delete` to clear
-the old text:
+drawing the new text.
+Call `canvas.delete` to clear the old text:

 ``` {.python}
 def render(self):